Book

 • Know what to do before your visit.
 When you make the appointment, ask if there's anything you need to do beforehand.

-• Write down any symptoms you're having, including any that seem unrelated to the appointment.
+• Write down any symptoms you're having.
+Include any that may not seem related to the appointment.

-• Take any relevant medical records, such as records of any tests you've had that relate to your current condition.
+• Take any relevant medical records.
+Examples include the results of any tests you've had that relate to your current condition.

 • Take a family member or friend along, if possible.
 Sometimes it can be hard to remember all the information you get during an appointment.
 Someone who comes with you may remember something that you missed or forgot.

-If you find out you have nonalcoholic fatty liver disease, some basic questions to ask include:
+If you find out you have MASH or MASLD, some basic questions to ask include:

 • Is the fat in my liver hurting my health?